Alderovska/Alderovska/README.md

 - 👋 Hi, I’m @Alderovska
 - 👀 I’m interested in "Photographing", "IT", "Creating parfumes";
 - 🌱 I’m currently learning QA, AQA, Python
-- 📫 How to reach me - let's try to write to the mail:"olkhovskajulia@gmail.com"
+- 📫 How to reach me - let's try to write in the mail:"olkhovskajulia@gmail.com"

 <!---
 Alderovska/Alderovska is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.